-This type of agreement can be used to secure all kinds of properties that meet this description, including shops with flats above them, pubs or hotels with homes attached to them, or bed and breakfast hotels that are also used as residential properties.
-Other examples include catteries and dog boarding kennels, as the pet accommodation will need to be separate from the main living area.
+This type of mixed-use mortgage agreement can be used to secure all kinds of properties that meet this description: semi-commercial mortgages can cover shops with flats above them, pubs or hotels with homes attached to them, or bed and breakfast hotels that are also used as residential properties.
+Other semi-commercial property examples include catteries and dog boarding kennels, as the pet accommodation will need to be separate from the main living area.

 We understand that some applications are more complex than others.
-For example, if you’ve only been trading for a short time, or if you have a confusing ownership structure, you may need to spend a little more time putting together an application that will convince your preferred lenders to take a view on your case.
-In addition to this, most lenders will usually want to see that at least 40% of the property is used for residential purposes, so you’ll need to make sure that you have the appropriate split in place.
+For example, if you’ve only been trading for a short time or if you have a confusing ownership structure, you may need to spend a little more time putting together an application that will convince your preferred lenders to take a view of your case.
+In addition, most lenders will usually want to see that at least 40% of the property is used for residential purposes, so you’ll need to ensure that you have the appropriate split in place.

 Is a semi-commercial mortgage right for me?

-Lenders have very different understandings of semi-commercial and commercial properties and there can be quite wide variances between each of them.
+Mortgage lenders have very different understandings of semi-commercial and commercial properties, and there can be wide variances between them.
 As we mentioned earlier, some work on the 60/40 square footage rule, whereas some prefer to work on a monetary value perspective.

 If you’re not sure what type of mortgage you need, we are more than happy to have a chat with you to understand what would work best in your specific circumstances.

-There are a few common eligibility criteria that lenders use to assess their applicants, including:
+There are a few common eligibility criteria that lenders use to assess semi-commercial mortgage applicants, including:

 Let’s go into these in a little more detail.